nixcloud/cargo/README.md

         }

-Note: The name and version of a crate can be copied from Cargo.lock but keep in mind there is no check for unused or wrongly spelled dependencies or out of date versions just yet.
+Note: The name and version of a crate can be copied from Cargo.lock but keep in mind there is no check for unused or wrongly spelled dependencies or out of date versions.

 Note: This file is optional and explicitly outside of the generated nix files so it stays in your repository.

-## tests

-need to write these tests:

-* several serde instances of the same version but different features (like klick does)
-* a bundled c library
-* a system c library (with pkg-config usage)
-* different arch to build for
-* usage of zig (WASM)

 <hr>